 |Implementation of underpass and traffic management scheme||Spring 2019|

 Following previous consultation for the Ely bypass scheme, the closure of the level crossing and improvements to the underpass area were agreed as part of the planning application.
-From 1 November 2018, the existing level crossing on Station road will be closed and we will seamlessly start work on the next phase, encouraging drivers to use the new improved bypass from the outset.
-A traffic management scheme at the underpass and in the surrounding area will be introduced to allow better and more sustainable transport access to the station.
+On 1 November 2018, the existing level crossing on Station Road was closed to encourage drivers to use the new improved bypass from the outset.
+A traffic management scheme at the underpass and in the surrounding area was introduced to allow better and more sustainable transport access to the station.

-Traffic lights will be introduced either side of the underpass to reduce traffic to a single lane.
-This will allow for a new shared use pathway for cyclists and pedestrians travelling to and from Stuntney.
+Traffic lights are placed either side of the underpass to reduce traffic to a single lane.
+This allows for a new pathway for cyclists and pedestrians travelling to and from Stuntney.

 Underpass traffic management

-Although traffic is encouraged to use the new bypass, local traffic will be free to use the underpass once it has been reopened.
+Although traffic is encouraged to use the new bypass, local traffic is free to use the underpass.
 Consideration has been put into measures that will minimise delays whilst allowing improvement for pedestrians and cyclists.
 These include:

 - Vehicle detectors installed so that the new traffic signals can actively respond to the number of vehicles and their approach.